 - Budget toward those savings.
 Once you know what you need to save on a monthly basis, you can start budgeting out your expenses to free up any extra cash.

 - Automate your savings.
 Consider setting up automatic savings deposits (from your paychecks or checking account) or using a savings app to keep your savings goals on track.

 - Bank those windfalls.
 Getting a Christmas bonus?
 A tax refund?
 An inheritance?
 A birthday check?
 Dedicate that chunk of cash — in full — to your house fund.

 - Build in flexibility.
 Sometimes extra costs come up, or you bring in less money than you thought.
 Make sure you have a little cushion (both financially and time-wise) in the event something goes off course.

-Keep in mind that the down payment isn't your only cost if you're going to buy a home.
-You'll also have closing costs, which usually account for anywhere from 2 to 5 percent of the total loan balance, as well as fees for inspections, appraisals, private mortgage insurance and more.
+Money tip: Keep in mind that the down payment isn't your only cost if you're going to buy a home.
+You'll also have closing costs, which usually account for anywhere from 2 to 5 percent of the total loan balance, as well as fees for inspections, appraisals, insurance and more.
 Many lenders will also ask that you have enough cash to cover at least 3 to 6 months of mortgage payments, too.

 - Bring in a roommate to help share the costs of the house with you.
-This will help both up front and on a monthly basis.
+This will help both upfront and on a monthly basis.